 Paul Michael Henry

-I am also Artistic Director and creator of UNFIX, an evolving and experimental festival platforming ecologically committed performance, dance, music, film and discussion.
+I'm also Artistic Director and creator of UNFIX, an evolving and experimental festival platforming ecologically committed performance, dance, music, film and discussion.
 UNFIX is intended as a contribution to the waking up of the human species to our predicament in an age of climate change, massive inequality and crazy consumerism.
 It is based in Glasgow and is ongoing here and in New York City, Bologna, and Tokyo.

 “Utterly compelling, the astonishingly talented Henry has much to say¨ - Glasgow Theatre Blog